EVERSE-ResearchSoftware/RSQKit/pages/tasks/creating_good_readme.md

 ---
 title: Creating a good README
-description: How to create a good README document for software projects?
+description: How to create a good README document for your software project.
 contributors: ["Esteban González", "Aleksandra Nenadic", "Daniel Garijo"]
 page_id: creating_good_readme
 related_pages:
-  tasks: [software_documentation]
-quality_indicators: [software_has_documentation]
-keywords: ["readme"]
+  tasks: [software_documentation, documenting_software_project, documenting_code, licensing_software]
+quality_indicators: [software_has_documentation, software_has_citation, software_has_license, requirements_specified]
+keywords: ["readme", "documentation", "installation", "citation", "license", "contribution"]
 ---

-## Why is it important to have a good README file?
+## Why does your research software need a good README?

 ### Description

-A README file is a key document in a software project that provides an overview of the software to help developers and users understand the project and how to use it.
+Your README file is a key document in a software project that provides an overview of the software to help developers and users understand the project and how to use it.
-It is typically written in plain text or Markdown format and placed in the project's root directory and shared along with code.
+You typically write it in plain text or Markdown and place it in your project's root directory, so it is shared along with the code.
 For software shared in a public software repository - the README file serves as the project's homepage and a central reference for documentation, aiding software's accessibility and promoting engagement for open source projects.

-The README file is the entry point to the [documentation associated with a software project][documenting_software] and the [code within the project][documenting_code].
+The README file is the entry point to the [documentation associated with a software project](./documenting_software_project.md) and the [code within the project](./documenting_code.md).
 The main purpose of the README is to:

 - Describe the software project and its purpose.
 - Facilitate the installation and explain the use of the software - including installation instructions, dependencies and usage guidelines.
 - Include contribution guidelines to help community understand how to contribute to the project and ensure smooth collaboration.
 This may cover coding standards, pull request procedures, issue reporting, and community rules.

 For research software, additional aspects should be considered and README should also: